gamestabled/Project-Zeldas-Letter/README.md

 # Project-Zeldas-Letter
-Python simulator for OoT and MM's actor heap.
+Python simulator for OoT/OoT3D and MM's actor heap.
 Finds solutions to heap-placement problems.<br/>

 You will need Python 3 and the numpy module.

+This version is forked from GlitchesAndStuff's original version https://github.com/AdamKiddle/Project-Zeldas-Letter.
+This fork begins to add support for OoT3D, however oot3d_actors.pzl is incomplete, I am editing actors on it from oot_actor.pzl as I need them.
+I will continue to work on it as I feel like, but feel free to help.

 # User Guide
 The simulator works by allocating and deallocating actors at a series of user-defined "steps".
 A step may correspond to loading a new room and unloading a previous one, destroying certain actors like enemies or bombs, or spawning extra actors such as bushes in bush circles or projectiles from a deku scrub.
 It's essentially how we break up the history of what happens in the heap.<br/>